CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 B.1.1.3.5.sec=the modification of a First Lien Loan Document or a Second Lien Loan Document,

-B.1.1.3.6.sec=the subordination of a Lien on Collateral securing a First Lien Obligation to a Lien securing another obligation of a Grantor or other Person that is permitted under the First Lien Loan Documents as in effect on the date hereof or secures a DIP Financing deemed consented to by the Second Lien Claimholders pursuant to Section 6.1, “Use of Collateral and DIP Financing,”
+B.1.1.3.6.sec=the subordination of a Lien on Collateral securing a First Lien Obligation to a Lien securing another obligation of a Grantor or other Person that is permitted under the First Lien Loan Documents as in effect on the date hereof or secures a DIP Financing deemed consented to by the Second Lien Claimholders pursuant to Section 6.1, “Use of Collateral and DIP Financing,&rdquo;

 B.1.1.3.7.sec=the exchange of a security interest in any Collateral for a security interest in other Collateral, or